 Can I reprint the post on my own blog?

-Brazen will own the rights to all content once it’s published, but we encourage authors to summarize and/or link to the post on their own blog.
+Brazen owns the rights to all content once it’s published, but we encourage authors to summarize and/or link to the post on their own blog.

 Why can’t you republish the post in part or in full on your own blog?
 Because Google has penalized us for that in the past.
 We need all content to remain exclusive to our site.
 Thanks for understanding!

 Will you edit my post?

 That depends on how well you write it!
 We reserve the right to edit submissions for content, clarity, length and audience.
 If your post requires a lot of editing, we may send it back for you to work on.

 To avoid driving your editor crazy, please use only one space between sentences.
 Please.

 What happens if I decide after you publish that I don’t want the post on the interwebs?

 Once it’s up, it’s up.
 There’s no going back.
 So please think long and hard about whether you feel comfortable with that particular post with your byline in the public domain.

 We do all our editing via Google Docs.
 If you’ve never shared a Google Doc before, here are easy instructions.
 Don’t forget to give us EDITING power.